 We all know that Wall Street exists to sell paper instruments of various sorts to the investing public.
-We tend to think just about the primary ways Wall Street goes about making money – T-Bill and bond funds, mutual funds, hedge funds, M & A's (Merger and Acquisitions), REITs, even alphabet-labeled derivatives.
+We tend to think just about the primary ways Wall Street goes about making money – T-Bill and bond funds, mutual funds, hedge funds, M & A's (Merger and Acquisitions), REITs, and even alphabet-labeled derivatives.

 But there are also procedures used by “insiders” that are arcane, “under the radar,” nuanced, or sometimes even legally questionable.

-By now, compliments of John Corzine at now-defunct MF Global, we've heard the hard-to-pronounce terms “hypothecate” and “rehypothication” – even if we don't quite understand what they mean.
+By now, compliments of John Corzine at now-defunct MF Global, we've heard the hard-to-pronounce terms “hypothecate” and “rehypothecation” – even if we don't quite understand what they mean.
 But the people whose brokerage and precious metals accounts have been “touched” by the process sure get it!

 Holders of MF Global gold accounts unwittingly lent their metal to the firm so that it could speculate on interest rates.
 When the firm's bets went bad, the gold its clients thought they owned disappeared.

 You can't assume that the assets in your brokerage or bank account are for your use only.
 If these funds are listed under the firm's “street name” – which by the way, is usually the case – they can “loan” your shares of stocks or precious metals exchange-traded products out to short sellers.
-They might even use your money to speculate on their own behalf.
+They might even use your money to speculate on their behalf.

-See if the following definition of rehypothication by Investopedia inspires confidence that your funds are being well cared for: “The practice by banks and brokers of using, for their own purposes, assets that have been posted as collateral by their clients.”
+See if the following definition of rehypothecation by Investopedia inspires confidence that your funds are being well cared for: “The practice by banks and brokers of using, for their own purposes, assets that have been posted as collateral by their clients.”